sushil-ingole/tic-tac-toe-game/README.md

 ## Overview

-Tic-Tac-Toe PWA is a Progressive Web App version of the classic Tic-Tac-Toe game, built with React.
+This is a classic Tic-Tac-Toe game, built with React.
 It features two game modes: play against another human or challenge the bot.
 The app is also installable, allowing you to enjoy the game offline.

 ## Features